Aviation in Washington, D.C.: Aerospace

-Most large Defense Contractors choose to have branch offices in Washington, D.C. for access to policy and budgetary decision makers.
+Most large Defense Contractors choose to have branch offices in Washington, D.C., for access to policy and budgetary decision makers.

 Airports

 Washington, D.C., does not have any public airports within its boundaries.
-The city is serviced by Washington Dulles International Airport in Dulles, Virginia; Ronald Reagan National Airport in Arlington, Virginia; and Baltimore/Washington International Airport in Anne Arundel County, Maryland.
-Dulles is the primary international airport for the Washington region while Reagan National is the primary domestic airport.
+The city is serviced by Dulles International Airport in Dulles, Virginia; Ronald Reagan Washington National Airport in Crystal City, Virginia; and Baltimore/Washington International Airport in Anne Arundel County, Maryland.
+Dulles is the primary international airport for the Washington metropolitan region while Reagan National is the primary domestic airport.

-Washington, D.C. has 13 listed heliports.
+Washington, D.C., has 13 listed heliports.